 "Mathematical understanding is a journey... not a destination"

-Mathematics underpins our daily lives.
-It is a subject of vital importance as with the speed and scale of technological change, it makes mathematics increasingly essential.
+Mathematics underpins our daily lives and is becoming even more important in an increasingly technological world.
 The Singapore method of teaching mathematics develops pupils' mathematical ability and confidence, making mathematics more engaging and interesting.

 The aim of the ‘Singapore Maths’ is to raise standards of attainment and progress, and ensure every child achieves above national expectations.
-A study, by UCL Institute of Education and Cambridge University, shows that children who were taught through the Singaporean “maths mastery” approach learn faster than their classmates - making on average, an extra month of progress in a calendar year.
-The approach has led to world-leading results in Singapore.
-It uses a rigorous, coherent syllabus which integrates concepts and skills in a concrete to pictorial to abstract way.
-The Singapore method of teaching mathematics develops pupils' mathematical ability and confidence without having to resort to memorising procedures to pass tests.
+Studies clearly show that children taught using the Singaporean “maths mastery” approach learn faster than their classmates.
+It uses a rigorous, coherent approach developing concepts and skills in a concrete, then pictorial and finally an abstract way.
+The Singapore method of teaching mathematics develops pupils' mathematical ability and confidence.

-Singapore Maths’ prescriptive approach to teaching ensures that all concepts and skills are taught following the same format.
-Lessons follow the concrete–pictorial–abstract pedagogy.
+The Singapore Maths’ approach ensures that all concepts and skills are taught following the same format.
+Lessons follow the concrete–pictorial–abstract method.
 Clear and engaging visuals are used to present concepts, and to model solutions that allow all pupils, regardless of language skills, to focus on the mathematics.
 The concrete–pictorial–abstract sequence helps students build understanding of mathematical processes.

 The workbooks allow pupils to work independently, demonstrate their understanding and assess their own learning.

-The varied examples have been specifically chosen to stretch pupils into harder concepts, create depth and generate dialogue providing teachers with better expert resources than if they were developing materials on their own.
+The varied examples have been specifically chosen to stretch pupils into harder concepts and generate dialogue.

 “Parental involvement in the form of ‘at-home good parenting’ has a significant positive effect on children’s achievement and adjustment even after all other factors shaping attainment have been taken out of the equation.
 In the primary age range the impact caused by different levels of parental involvement is much bigger than differences associated with variations in the quality of schools.
 The scale of the impact is evident across all social classes and all ethnic groups.”